Last update: 27th July 2016

 “Pasar malam” is Malay words literally translated as Night Market

-Being true to it’s name, Pasar malam will only surfaces once the sun slowly descends to the west.
+Being true to it’s name, Pasar malam will only surface once the sun slowly descends to the west.
 As the day grows darker, the Pasar malam will get livelier.

 Stalls made of multi-colored canvas canopies popped up in mere minutes, next you’ll barely notice that the Pasar malam sellers are all set to start their business and the Pasar malam goers will soon build up, creating an atmosphere like some sort of mini festival is going on.

 What are there in Pasar malam that lure people to always flocked in?